3 Linear Algebra Review

 A few special matrices, common in statistics and machine learning are

-If the order of these matrices is obvious from the context, the subscripts tend to be omitted.
+If the order of these matrices is obvious from the context, the subscripts can be omitted.

 3.3 Basic Operations on Matrices and Vectors